Mario + Rabbids Sparks of Hope: Rayman in the Phantom Show

 This story takes place some time after the main story.
 Rayman receives a ticket to a film studio called the Space Opera Network.
 Arriving there, he meets Rabbid Mario, Rabbid Peach and Beep-0, who have also received tickets of their own.
 Rayman is uneasy towards the former two due to his past with their kind, but Beep-0 assures him that the duo are different.
-They learn that the studio is owned by the Phantom, a transfigured Rabbid who served as the first game's penultimate major boss encounter.
+They learn that the studio is owned by the Phantom, a transfigured Rabbid encountered near the end of the Megabug incident.
 Beep-0 assumes that he is intent on avenging his previous defeat, but the Phantom claims that he has reformed, though he and Rayman remain unconvinced.
 The Phantom reveals that it was he who summoned them here due to Darkmess infecting his studio and wants them to exterminate it.
 The group fight through hordes of Darkmess enemies throughout each studio set.
 Once all of it is gone, The Phantom invites them to his control room, which is where the warp portal that brought the group to the studio is located, only to find it inoperable.
 The Phantom then confesses that he had been lying about his reformation all along and is indeed seeking revenge, confirming Beep-0 and Rayman's earlier suspicions.
 He wanted the heroes to get rid of the Darkmess so that he can carry out his scheme.
 After they defeat him, the warp portal reactivates, allowing the heroes to return home.
 Rayman decides to remain at the studio to supervise the Rabbids there after finally seeing the good in their kind.
 Rabbid Mario gives Rayman a hug, while Rabbid Peach gives a present to the latter as he does the same, showing that Rayman is now on good terms with the Rabbids.
 In the credits, a pair of photos are shown – one with the heroes showing their friends the gift that Rayman gave them, one of his outfits, and the other showing Rayman with the gift he received – a handicrafted replica of Mario's cap that additionally has Rabbid ears.